What Is a Co-Occurring Disorder?

 Each patient is then matched with one of these five stages of the Transtheoretical Model: Precontemplation, Contemplation, Preparation, Action, and Maintenance.
 An individualized treatment plan is created based on their current stage of change.
 This process is in place to ensure that all our patients receive the best treatment path possible for their own specific needs.
 Our goal is to move individuals through their treatment by assessing their readiness for change and formulating stage-matched interventions in order to move them through their respective stages.

 It is the policy of Cliffside Malibu to ensure that all individuals who present with chemical dependency issues are assessed for the appropriate level of care.
 We strive to provide a continuum of care including medically supervised detox, residential treatment, day treatment, and outpatient services.
 Services are provided to individuals with a primary diagnosis of substance abuse and/or alcohol addiction.
 Individuals seeking treatment are assessed by qualified staff to ensure program criteria are met and that each individual admitted is placed in the appropriate level of care for treatment.
-The program is designed and structured for individuals who are in need of a supportive environment in order to maintain Sobriety.
+The program is designed and structured for individuals who are in need of a supportive environment in order to maintain sobriety.